-Tachometers are commonly used for Input/output shaft speed, belt, fan speed, total length and flash rate; from propeller speed to wire or yarn/filament speed, pulp and paper mills to blood centrifuges.
+Tachometers are commonly used for flash rate, total length, fan speed, belt, and input/output shaft speed; from propeller speed to yarn/filament or wire speed, paper and pulp mills to blood centrifuges.

 Contact Tachometers are used to measure the rotation speed of a rotating object.
 With a tachometer, the shaft of the rotating component is coupled to the shaft of the handheld tachometer by friction.
-Simply stated the tachometer shaft will rotate at the same speed as the component you are measuring.
+Simply stated the tachometer shaft’ll rotate at a speed that’s the same as the component you’re measuring.

-To measure linear speed such as conveyor belt speed use a contact tachometer with wheel attachment.
-Place the wheel against the conveyor belt and the wheel will rotate at the same rate.
-The tachometer will calculate the linear speed on the display based on the rotational rate and fixed diameter of the wheel.
+To make measurements of the linear speed like conveyor belt speed utilize a contact tachometer along with wheel attachment.
+Put the wheel towards the conveyor belt and at the same rate, the wheel will rotate.
+The tachometer will make calculations to the linear speed on the display depending on the fixed diameter of the wheel and rotational rate.